aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 Once again we find ourselves needing real input from the world.
 This is where our bot would need another transducer or reading to determine if the officer had been lured.
-For now we will fake out the reading with another one-shot, so that we can frame in the design.
+For now, we will fake out the reading with another one-shot so that we can frame the design.
 To make things interesting we will pick a random integer between 3 and 12 and then count down in seconds before we trigger our fake Officer_Lured event.